puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 The [Puppet Enterprise Deployment Guide](/guides/deployment_guide/index.html) contains more information about the installation process and how to set up the various roles.

-With that knowledge in hand, the installation process on each node is as follows:
+With that knowledge in hand, the installation process will proceed in *two stages*.
+First you will install the main components of PE (Master, Database Support, Console, Provisioner) by running the installer script.
+Next, you will install a PE agent on each node you wish to manage.
+For most modern OS's, this can be done with a package manager (Satellite, Spacewalk, whatever you're using currently), otherwise the installer script is again used.

+#### Initial Installation of Main Components

+First, you will complete the initial installation of the Master, Database, Console, and Provisioner roles.

 * Unarchive the installer tarball, usually with `tar -xzf <TARBALL FILE>`.
 * Navigate to the resulting directory in your shell.